Healthy Homes Assessment Pakipaki

 Pakipaki Moisture Ingress & Drainage

-Rental properties require to be equipped with efficient drainage to eliminate the stormwater and surface waters and groundwater, with the proper outfall or runoff.
-Making sure the water has a proper place to go, and that it can’t linger underneath the structures is a crucial aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to remove rainwater, storm water, and ground water, including an appropriate outfall or runoff.
+Making sure that water has a location to go, and it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.

-Ground moisture barriers are typically a sheet of polythene that is placed over the ground, in order to block any moisture present in the ground from getting into the building.
-It also helps prevent moisture damage to the underfloor insulation.
+A ground moisture barrier is usually made of polythene and is laid on top of the ground to stop any moisture from the ground from rising into the home.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection